Registration number 3582

 History

-MAIMONDE received a fair degree of attention from the yachting press pre-war with articles such as “To Paris with MAIMONDE” and “MAIMONDE: The First of the Saunders Roe 1937 45ft Cruisers” appearing in The Motorboat magazine.
+MAIMONDE received a fair degree of attention from the yachting press pre-war with articles such as “To Paris with MAIMONDE” and “MAIMONDE: The First of the Saunders Roe 1937 45ft Cruisers” appearing in The Motorboat magazine in her launch year.

 Like many other Dunkirk Little Ships, official records show that she was commandeered by the Navy in June 1940.
-Although several past owners had suspected that she might have been at Dunkirk, sufficient research to establish the fact was not undertaken until 2018/19, so she is a very newly discovered Little Ship.
-Research is ongoing, but to-date, no specific details of her service during the evacuation have been found.
-It is understood that the Navy held onto her for the rest of the war and copies of the frequently published “Red List” (ADM208: Minor War Vessels in Home Waters) show her as operating as a naval auxiliary (with Lewis gun(s)!) out of Ramsgate, Holehaven and at Cliffe on the Thames Estuary.
-A postcard dated 1987 from a Mr J R Pearce OBE to the previous owner discloses that he and an old school friend (Frank Cowdry?) served aboard MAIMONDE in 1940, doing “convoy barrage balloon work”.
+Although several past owners had suspected that she might have been at Dunkirk, sufficient research to establish the fact was not undertaken until 2018/19, so she is a newly rediscovered Little Ship.
+The Royal Navy held onto her for the rest of the war and copies of the frequently published “Red List” (ADM208: Minor War Vessels in Home Waters) show her as operating as a naval auxiliary (with a Hotchkiss machine gun!) out of Ramsgate (from 17/7/1940), Tilbury (1941-44) and at Cliffe (1944-45).
+She was manned by members of the Royal Naval Patrol Service (RNPS) aka Churchill’s Pirates.
+A postcard dated 1987 from a Mr J R Pearce OBE to the previous owner discloses that he and an old school friend (Frank Cowdry?) served aboard MAIMONDE in 1940, doing “convoy barrage balloon work” out of Holehaven (Thames Estuary).

 It appears that Mr Gough retained ownership of MAIMONDE after the war as her British Register, or “Blue Book”, shows ownership first changed in 1948.
 She then passed through a series of owners (to date, she has had only 12) and was renamed Norbar in 1959, returning to her original name in, it is thought, 1963 when ownership changed again.

 The previous owner kept MAIMONDE for 30 years.
 However, as is so often the case with old wooden boats, rainwater ingress through the teak deck caulking eventually took its toll on the supporting oak structure and the interior fittings.
-She was therefore acquired by the current owner in 2018 with the intent of renewing the deck and refitting the interior.
+She was therefore acquired by the current owner in 2018 with the intent of renewing the deck.
 Although the interior has been much-changed over the years, it appears that this is the first time MAIMONDE has had any structural work done, such is the quality of the teak.
-Needless to say, however, the extent of the remedial work has proved more extensive than first envisioned!
-Discovery that MAIMONDE is a Dunkirk Little Ship and the impending 80th (Covid delayed) Return to Dunkirk in May 2021 has added some urgency to this work.
+The extent of the remedial work has, of course, proved more extensive than first envisioned, with new engines, steering, cabin and wheelhouse roofs as well as rib repairs added to the new deck work.

 Key dates